-Options didn't respond to our investigator's opinion upholding this complaint.
-But I have in any event considered the arguments that Options has raised on other similar complaints that have been dealt with by this Service before.
-I've addressed those that I think are important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that my ombudsman colleagues have said to Options before in response to those.
+In its correspondence with us following this complaint, Options has made similar points to those that it has raised on other complaints that have been dealt with by this Service before.
+I've addressed those that I consider important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that my ombudsman colleagues have said to Options before in response to those.
 Our casework process is intended to be relatively informal.
 And being overly repetitive in our decisions on every complaint with similar issues shouldn't be necessary.